thoughtsunificator/instagram-dm-unsender/README.md

 - One possible use case would be people wanting to switch to fediverse and want to "remove" all their messages from Meta's platform.

-## What's the difference between deleting and unsending ?
+## What's the difference between deleting and unsending?

 Deleting a thread will only delete messages on your end, the other party will still be able to read your messages.

 Unsending a thread on the other hand will delete messages on both ends, the other party will no longer be able to read your messages.

-## How does it work ?
+## How does it work?

 This script is meant to be run on the page that lists the message threads.